gravity-ui/uikit/src/components/PinInput/README.md

 <!--/GITHUB_BLOCK-->

-To show an invalid state of the component use the `validationState` prop with the `"invalid"` value.
-Optionally set an error text with the `errorMessage` prop:
+To show an invalid state of the component, use the `validationState` property with the `"invalid"` value.
+Optionally, you can set an error message text with the `errorMessage` property:

 <!--LANDING_BLOCK
 <ExampleBlock